 4. The Legend of Zelda: The Wind Waker

-The Wind Waker‘s story is also one of the best in the franchise, as it sees Link go on a journey to rescue his sister.
+The Wind Waker‘s story is also one of the best in the franchise, as it features Link going on a journey to rescue his sister.
 Princess Zelda still makes an appearance, though not in her usual form.
-The lore in Wind Waker, especially the ending makes it one of the most peculiar and insightful Zeldas.
+The lore in Wind Waker, especially the ending, makes it one of the most peculiar and insightful Zeldas.
 We also reckon that The Wind Waker is the best entry point in the series for new Zelda players.
+We’re still holding out for a port to Switch since the HD version is trapped on the Wii U.

 5. The Legend of Zelda: Ocarina of Time

-What more can be said about this N64 classic?
+What more can be said about one of the best N64 games of all time?
 The Legend of Zelda: Ocarina of Time is widely regarded as one of the best games of all time.
 Most polls would probably deem it the best in the series.
 And while we think it’s just outside of the top three, that’s more of a testament to the franchise’s prowess than a sleight on OoT.

 Ocarina of Time brought Zelda into the 3D era, making it the most important evolution in the franchise.
 From the first steps into the open terrain of Hyrule to the moment when Link retrieves the Master Sword from the Temple of Time to the final showdown with Ganon, Ocarina of Time was a true marvel at every turn.
 It has also aged far more gracefully than most early polygonal games and is every bit as engaging today as it was in 1998.